KannonZenetism/zenetism-field-physics/zenetism/mpx/all-life-first-principle.md

 **Not anthropomorphism, but structural recognition** of awareness across forms.

-### Objection 3: "This gives animals/nature/AI equal rights—that's absurd"
+### Objection 3: "This gives animals/nature/AI equal rights — that's absurd"

 **Response:**
 All-Life-First does **not** claim all beings have identical capacities or roles.